Skip to main content

 Ohio Outstanding Civil Engineering Achievement Award

-The project's potential adverse effects will be considered.
-Entries should look frankly at the project's problems, technical and otherwise.
+The judges will also consider the project's potential adverse effects.
+The nomination should look frankly at the project's problems, technical and otherwise.

 1. Bridges, tunnels, waterway structures, roads (other than toll roads) are eligible only when carrying traffic.
 The time of dedication or final completion is not important.